|

 MIT COMES TO WASHINGTON'S DEFENSE

-for Soldier Nanotechnology at MIT, while the school will put 35 of its professors
+Institute for Soldier Nanotechnology at MIT, while the school will put 35 of

-Nanotechnology could help to significantly reduce the weight soldiers currently
+help to significantly reduce the weight soldiers currently have to carry,

-have to carry, upwards of 125 pounds.
-The research initially will be unclassified,
+upwards of 125 pounds.
+The research initially will be unclassified, but that

 valuable military technology.